lakshmankumar12/vimfiles/vim_notes.md

 :SVNAnno                  " with a file .. will annotate the file :SVNRev                   " in annotate window (or on a revision word) .. will get the rev on a window :SVNShowRev               " Anywhere .. asks a revision number and shows it..
-:SVNRDiff                 " in a rev-window on a file .. shows the changes of that one file :SVNStatus                " Anywhere .. shows the svn status :SVNLog                   " Anywhere .. shows the last 10 logs (or n as arg)"
+:SVNRDiff         gwb     " in a rev-window on a file .. shows the changes of that one file :SVNStatus                " Anywhere .. shows the svn status :SVNLog                   " Anywhere .. shows the last 10 logs (or n as arg)"
 ```